-The early year's toilet area is used to attend to a child's needs and every effort is made to ensure privacy and modesty.

-Most procedures are carried out by just the designated person.
+- 4.3 The Early Year's toilet area is used to attend to a child's needs and every effort is made to ensure privacy and modesty. - 4.4 Most procedures are carried out by just the designated person.
 However, careful consideration is given to the child's individual circumstances to determine how many practitioners might need to be present when a child needs help with intimate care.
-There is always another member of staff within hearing distances at all times.

-If a child is unhappy or anxious about the care being provided, the issue will be addressed to ensure that we continually meet a child's needs.
+There is always another member of staff within hearing distances at all times. - 4.5 If a child is unhappy or anxious about the care being provided, the issue will be addressed to ensure that we continually meet a child's needs.

-Working with Parents
+5 Working with Parents

-We work closely with parents to identify and ensure we meet the child's needs.
-Cultural and religious values are respected when planning for their care.
-We seek to engage in regular communication with parents, and monitor and review the plan together.
+5.1 We work closely with parents to identify and ensure we meet the child's needs.
+Cultural and religious values are respected when planning for their care and will be included in the care plan.
+We seek to engage in regular communication with parents and monitor and review the plan together.

-Working with Outside Agencies
+6 Working with Outside Agencies

-We work closely with outside agencies and utilize their knowledge and expertise where necessary.
-The SENCO, coordinates this approach.
+6.1 We work closely with outside agencies and utilise their knowledge and expertise, where necessary, within this area of intimate care.
+The SENCO coordinates this approach.